ebkarasu/EV-load-prediction-using-Transformer-AI-model/LSTM Model/LSTMInformation.md

-This script is written in order to implement transformer deep learning model and test it by generating predictions of Electric Vehicle charging demands each hour.
+This script is written in order to implement LSTM deep learning model and test it by generating predictions of Electric Vehicle charging demands each hour.

 Importing required libraries